 British Association for Chronic Fatigue Syndrome/ME (BACME)

-BACME is a multidisciplinary organisation which promotes and support the delivery of evidenced based treatment for children, young people and adults with CFS/ME throughout the UK.
+BACME is a multidisciplinary organisation which promotes and supports the delivery of evidenced based treatment for children, young people and adults with CFS/ME throughout the UK.
 BACME have written a Therapy and Symptom Management Guide, based on clinician expertise, patient experience and the best available evidence, and is free to download from their website.

 Fibromyalgia Association UK